Beyond Basics: A Bed for All Seasons

 Create A Garden Bed Perfect for All Seasons!

 This Spring, create a garden bed perfect for all seasons!
-These 5 tips from The Oregon Garden’s Assistant General Manager, Delen Kitchen, have you covered:
+These 5 tips from The Oregon Garden’s Operations Manager, Delen Kitchen, have you covered:

 Consider plants for their foliage color, shape and size - not just their flowers.
 Pick out different sized plants, from tall backdrop shrubs to small foreground grasses along with a variety of textures, such as the broad leaves of Bergenia and the Cousin Itt-like foliage of Hakonechloa, for a unique garden bed.
 Also keep in mind that nature’s palette consists of so much more than shades of green, from the deep-purple of smoketree to rusty orange Heucheras.